lynnfaraday/aresmush.com/tutorials/code/git.md

 {% include pretty_image.html file='/code/git-pull.png' %}

+{% note %}
+This guide covers the standard workflow illustrated above: moving changes from your PC to GitHub and then to the game.
+You _can_ also do this in reverse (server->GitHub->PC), but that is an uncommon use case.
+See [Advanced GitHub](#advanced-github) for more information.
+{% endnote %}

 ## GitHub Desktop

 You can find the GitHub Desktop installer mentioned in the tutorial [here](https://desktop.github.com/).